-The University entered into a ten-year real property operating lease agreement through the Office of Property Management for Greenwood High Apartments for the housing of University students.
-The annual lease rate is \$250,000.
-The agreement expires July 31, 2003.
+The University renewed and extended a real property operating lease agreement through the Office of Property Management for Greenwood High Apartments for the housing of University students.
+The annual lease rate is \$275,000.
+The agreement expires July 31, 2006.